TomWu370/LeetCode-Gacha/README.md

 The purpose of this program is to encourage users to complete more questions via custom set prizes for the gacha roulette wheel.

 To use:
-1) Update the config.ini with your LeetCode session cookies
+1) Update the config.ini with your LeetCode session cookies and desired reward for each question difficulty
 2) Update rates.ini to change your roulette rates and values
 3) Run start.py